joe-irving/xryouth/pages/join-us.md

 We acknowledge that the climate crisis is a symptom of the toxic society which we live in.
 Our work is so much more than the climate.
 We don’t want a ‘sustainable’ version of a system that marginalises and exploit.
 We believe that young people are the key element in a creating a movement of movements around social justice which challenges the system of power we live in.

->We, pussy riot, went out to the square because we dreamed of a different history.
+> We, pussy riot, went out to the square because we dreamed of a different history.
 Because the one in which the President turned into an emperor was not the one we desired.
 We were sick of lies.
 Of the unchanging, dismal lies broadcast on TV, the endless, groundless promises of a happy life
 >
->A long and happy life
+> A long and happy life
 >
->Riot is always a thing of beauty.
+> Riot is always a thing of beauty.
 That's how I got interested.
 At school, I had this dream of becoming a graffiti artist and I practiced graffiti in my school notepad.
 If you start your school work on the first page and do your sketches in the back, sooner or later the two will meet in the middle.
 >
->And, next to your history notes, graffiti appears.
+> And, next to your history notes, graffiti appears.
 >
->Which turns history into a different story
+> Which turns history into a different story
 >
->- Maria Alyokhina
+> * Maria Alyokhina